Champion lifetime value: An untapped revenue metric for B2B sales and marketing teams

 It’s time to reframe the conversation around B2B sales and marketing.
 It’s not about business-to-business connections; it’s about developing human-to-human relationships.

-It looks like this: A customer evaluated our product, but he left his company mid-deal for a new opportunity.
+It looks like this: A customer evaluated our product but left his company mid-deal for a new opportunity.
 When he started his new role as chief digital and demand generation officer at a new company, he and his team evaluated and bought our product.
 Later, when he moved to another new company, this time as a CMO, he purchased from us again.

 Nurturing relationships with individual champions is a sensible strategy for extending the lifetime value of your CRM contacts.
 Previous customers are your most likely buyers because they already understand your product and the value it brings

-Consider this: At my own company, we can pinpoint individuals who have championed and purchased our product in their roles at three different companies, with a six-figure average contract value (ACV).
+Consider this: At my own company, we can pinpoint individuals who have championed and purchased our product in their roles at three different companies with a six-figure average contract value (ACV).
 We were able to keep in touch with these champions across their job movements and win their business again.

 Revenue teams should consider tracking their champion movements to multiply growth.
 As job change rates increase, so does the outcome of this revenue play.